NotYours180/IOUtools/NVRAM.md

 Total 16 bytes

+## Private Configuration

+The private configuration is always stored in raw format.

 ## File Area

+The files are growing top-down.
 Each file block is 1024 bytes long and starts with the magic number 0xDCBA.
-An unused/erased block is all 0.
+An unused/erased block is all zero.